Error: Could not find recovery environment

-Solutions to Windows could not find recovery environment
+How to fix could not find the recovery environment in Windows 10?

 You can run the command “reagentc /info” in an alleviated command prompt to check the recovery status.